 Aerial Photographic Element: Field portions of this element are complete.
-The first objective was to provide a regionwide census of common murre and cormorant breeding populations (in 2014).
-Secondly, we plan to determine the extent of inter annual variation and relationship to oceanographic forcing over a 19-year time series (1996-2014) using a combination of previously collected data, new data collection, and analysis.
-Photo counting and data analysis are ongoing and upcoming, with final reporting to occur this calendar year.
+The first objective was to provide a region-wide census of common murre and cormorant breeding populations (in 2014).
+Secondly, we plan to determine the extent of inter annual variation and relationship to oceanographic forcing over a 18-year time series (1997-2014) using a combination of previously collected data, new data collection, and analysis.
+Photo counting and data analysis are ongoing and upcoming, with final reporting to occur in late 2016.

 Castle Rock Reproduction and Diet Element: Field portions of this element are complete, although this study continues using a different funding source.
 The objective was to quantify nesting phenology, reproductive success, chick diet, and foraging effort of the most abundant seabird (common murre) in the NCSR over a nine-year period (2007-2014) using previously collected data and new data collection.
-Data summary and analysis is ongoing, with final reporting occurring this calendar year.
+Data summary and analysis is now complete.
+Final reporting will occur in late 2016.

-Shore-based element: Field data collection for this objective will occur again in 2015 to provide two years of data.
-We continue to determine the distribution of foraging flocks and foraging rates, breeding population size and productivity, roosting distributions, and rates of human disturbance at breeding sites and roosting sites for focal species.
-Additionally, a citizen science element currently being implemented (including outreach talks, website development, and protocol implementation) will provide community engagement and evaluation of the use of citizen scientists in monitoring programs utilizing this design.
-Final reporting will occur for this element in 2016.
+Shore-based element: The main field data collection effort for this objective is complete after the 2014 and 2015 field seasons.
+We determined the distribution of foraging flocks and foraging rates, breeding population size and productivity, roosting distributions, and rates of human disturbance at breeding sites and roosting sites for focal species.
+Additionally, a citizen science element currently being implemented (including outreach talks, website development, and protocol implementation) will provide community engagement and evaluation of the use of citizen scientists in monitoring programs utilizing this design during 2016, which will dovetail into ongoing efforts by the newly funded and soon-to-be-established Seabird Protection Network in this region.
+Final reporting will occur for this element in late 2016.